 See also the Bad debts guidance note.

 If there's any unpaid employee remuneration accrued for and which would normally be allowed, this must be paid within nine months of the end of the period of account, otherwise a deduction won't be allowed until it is actually paid.
-See the Employee remuneration guidance note for further guidance.

 If the property investor wishes to establish an EBT the same restrictions as for trading businesses apply.
 Broadly speaking the legislation seeks to allow a deduction for a payment into an EBT only to the extent that there's a matching payment out from the EBT that is therefore taxable on the employee.

 it would qualify for a deduction had it been incurred at the start of the letting, and

 it was incurred within seven years of the commencement of the letting

 No deductions against rental income are allowed for items of a capital nature, although there is a separate regime for capital allowances.

 Historically, the replacement of tools (meaning any implement, utensil or article) used in the property business was an allowable expense under CTA 2009, s 68 for transactions up to 31 March 2016.
 Relief for renewals (‘renewals allowance’) was subject

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.